 Emiratis highly value their families, friends, and elders as well as the traits of generosity and hospitality.
 Emirati communication patterns reflect these values.
-In their interactions, Emiratis strive to emphasize respect for their conversation partners and their social status while avoiding embarrassment to themselves or others.
-Consequently, Emiratis regard the manner of speech almost as important as the content, viewing the ability to speak eloquently a sign of education and refinement.
+In their

 Further, politeness demands that Emiratis express goodwill instead of criticizing another person's ideas.
 Consequently, a foreign national should avoid giving direct criticism, especially in front of others.
 Instead, he should combine indirect criticism with praise for any positive points while reassuring the individual of his high regard for him personally.